ananxizhongheng/virus/README.md

 #### Viral taxonomic assignments, viral function annotation, and identification of auxiliary metabolic genes (vAMGs)
 --------------------------------------------------------------------------------------------------------------------
 ##1.
 Viral taxonomic assignments
-To understand the taxonomy of vOTUs, we used PhaGCN2.0 with the latest ICTV classification to explore the taxonomic affiliation of vOTUs at the family level. python run_Speed_up.py --contigs ORIGC_viralcontigs_10K.fasta --len 1700
+To understand the taxonomy of vOTUs, as suggested previously72, we used PhaGCN2.0 and geNomad v1.9 with the ICTV classification to explore the taxonomic affiliation of vOTUs at the family level.
+The results from these two tools were considered; for a given genome, (1) it was assigned as ‘unclassified’ if both tools failed to assign it, or it was assigned to different taxa, and (2) it was assigned to the taxonomic level determined by one of the tools if the other failed to assign.
+##1.
+PhaGCN2.0
+python run_Speed_up.py --contigs ORIGC_viralcontigs_10K.fasta --len 1700

+##2. geNomad v1.9
+genomad annotate --cleanup --splits 10 ORIGC_viralcontigs_10K.fasta genomad_output genomad_db

 ##2.
 Viral function annotation
 Open reading frames (ORFs) of vOTUs were predicted with Prodigal v2.6.3, to understand the function of vOTUs, the predicted viral proteins were first merged and dereplicated using CD-HIT v4.7.
 The dereplicated viral proteins were assigned to the eggNOG Orthologous Groups database (version 5.0) using eggNOG-mapper v2.0.1.